Love it or hate it – there’s no way you’ll ever get round having to sand something.

 Here are a couple of real-life examples to give you a better idea of what grit sandpaper to use for your project

-If you are sanding a piece of furniture in preparation to paint it, you won’t have to do much sanding.
+If you are sanding wood furniture in preparation to paint it, you won’t have to do much sanding.
 The aim of the sanding is just to roughen up the surface slightly to give the paint a good surface to be able to stick to.

 For this, using 120 grit sandpaper will be sufficient.
 Between coats of paint, we used 240 grit sandpaper and after the final coat of paint, we sanded everything with 400 grit sandpaper.